hackerspider09/FloatingNotes/README.md

 ### Run JAR File:
 - Download the `FloatingNote.jar` file from the repository.
-- Double-click the `floatingnote.jar` file to run the application instantly.
+- Use `java -jar FloatingNote.jar` to run the application instantly.
 No additional setup required!

 ## To See Code and Build from Source: